 BritishAcademy: Bargaining with Farmers

-Vorogushyn, Sergiy and Bates, Paul and de Bruijn, Karin and Castellarin, Attilio and Kreibich, Heidi and Priest, Sally J. and Schröter, Kai and Bagli, Stefano and Blöschl, Günter and Domeneghetti, Alessio and Gouldby, Ben and Klijn, Frans and Lammersen, Rita and Neal, Jeffrey C. and Ridder, Nina and Terink, Wilco and Viavattene, Christophe and Viglione, Alberto and Zanardo, Stefano and Merz, Bruno (2017) Evolutionary leap in large-scale flood risk assessment needed.
-Wiley Interdisciplinary Reviews: Water .
-ISSN 2049-1948 (Published online first)
+Vorogushyn, Sergiy and Bates, Paul D. and de Bruijn, Karin and Castellarin, Attilio and Kreibich, Heidi and Priest, Sally J. and Schröter, Kai and Bagli, Stefano and Blöschl, Günter and Domeneghetti, Alessio and Gouldby, Ben and Klijn, Frans and Lammersen, Rita and Neal, Jeffrey C. and Ridder, Nina and Terink, Wilco and Viavattene, Christophe and Viglione, Alberto and Zanardo, Stefano and Merz, Bruno (2018) Evolutionary leap in large-scale flood risk assessment needed.
+Wiley Interdisciplinary Reviews: Water, 5 (2). e1266.
+ISSN 2049-1948

-McCarthy, Simon and Viavattene, Christophe and Sheehan, John and Green, C. (2017) Compensatory approaches and engagement techniques to gain flood storage in England and Wales.
+McCarthy, Simon and Viavattene, Christophe and Sheehan, John and Green, C. (2018) Compensatory approaches and engagement techniques to gain flood storage in England and Wales.
 Journal of Flood Risk Management .
-ISSN 1753-318X (Accepted/In press)
+ISSN 1753-318X (Published online first)

 Ballesteros, C. and Jiménez, J. A. and Viavattene, Christophe (2017) Evaluación del riesgo de inundación a múltiples componentes en la costa del Maresme.
 Ribagua . pp. 1-20.
 ISSN 2529-8968 (Published online first)